 6. Mask – Must cover mouth and nose.
 Must stay securely on the face.

-To buy a board, go to a skate shop.
-Your local skate shop will have the products and expertise to guide you on the whole process.
+To buy a board, you can visit our newest skate shop at 120 Yorktown Plaza, Elkins Park, PA, 19027.
+At our shop, we will expertise to get you properly sized for the correct skateboard and safety equipment.
+You can also order products from our website and have them delivered to your skateboard program or lesson.
+If Skate The Foundry is too far from your home, go to your nearest local skate shop.
+Skate shops will have the products and expertise to guide you on the whole process.
 Steer clear of the malls and toy stores such as Walmart, Target, and Amazon that sell crude versions of skateboards because that will be a much lower quality board.
 In fact, purchasing a skateboard outside of a skate shop can be dangerous.
 Here are a few reasons why you want to stay clear of Amazon, Target, Walmart or any other toy store:

 1. Turning ability.
 The trucks will not react with your body weight when trying to navigate around around a skatepark.
 You are most likely to fall at faster speeds when you have the inability to turn.